-MASTER OF ARTS IN BIBLICAL STUDIES
+MASTER OF ARTS IN BIBLICAL STUDIES (MABS)

 The Master of Arts in Biblical Studies is a program designed for individuals who want to learn and experience the tools, methods, and skills crucial for personally engaging and publicly teaching the Bible in-depth and in-context.
 Core biblical theology, adeptness at the biblical languages, and the key skills for biblical exposition are features of this program.
 Whether you want your devotional life to become more meaningful or want to teach classes in your local church, this program will give you the confidence and competencies to accomplish your goals.
 Rightly handling God's word and rightly sharing that word with God's people are tremendous tasks and core components of this major.
+All MA students will be required to complete a Williamson College led international travel course as part of their academic program.

-- Demonstrate the core competencies of biblical exegesis and biblical exposition. - Demonstrate a basic understanding of the biblical languages and basic competency in using a Bible software tool. - Articulate a sound biblical theology grounded in the biblical worldview. - Demonstrate the ability to analyze and critique various methods and interpretations within the realm of Biblical studies. - Learn how to translate the Bible into the daily lives of God's people helping them to live more faithfully and to share more boldly. - Acquire deep understanding of the relationship between biblical theology and systematic theology
+- Demonstrate the core competencies of biblical exegesis and biblical exposition. - Demonstrate a basic understanding of the biblical languages and basic competency in using a Bible software tool. - Articulate a sound biblical theology grounded in the biblical worldview. - Demonstrate the ability to analyze and critique various methods and interpretations within the realm of Biblical studies. - Learn how to translate the Bible into the daily lives of God's people helping them to live more faithfully and to share more boldly. - Acquire deep understanding of the relationship between biblical theology and systematic theology.

 The Degree: The program must be completed within sixty months from the cohort start date.
 The program must be repeated if coursework is not completed within the (60) sixty-month time frame.
 Under extenuating circumstances, an appeal may be presented to the Executive Faculty for extension of the (60) months.

 Graduate students must also maintain a cumulative grade point average (GPA) of 3.0 for MAOL courses being earned toward the degree.
 The Master of Arts in Biblical Studies is composed of the following courses:

-First Year Courses CT 570 Practical Theology: Pastoral Care, Spiritual Formation, and Theological
+First Year Courses CT 570 Practical Theology (3)

-Education (3)

 CT 501 Biblical Theology (3)

 BL 500 Hermeneutics (3)

 BL 501 Old Testament Seminar (3)

 BL 561 Biblical Hebrew for Ministry (3)

-CT 590 International Trip or BL 502 OT Book Study (3)
+CT 590 International Trip (or BL 502 OT Book Study if travel module is not

+available) (3)

-Second Year Courses BL 562 Hebrew Syntax and Exegesis (Sub.: BL 515 Biblical Archeology) (3)
+Second Year Courses BL 562 Hebrew Syntax and Exegesis (3)

 BL 505 Intertestamental Period (3)

 BL 512 New Testament Seminar (3)

 BL 551 Biblical Greek for Ministry (3)

-BL 513 NT Book Study (3)

-BL 552 Greek Syntax and Exegesis (3) or CT 525 Advanced Christian Doctrine

-OL 531 Organizational Culture & Leading Change (3)

-BL 599 Capstone Project/Comprehensive Demonstration (3)

-Program Total: 42 semester credit hours